CodeSignal/graphqldoc/README.md

 ## Plugin

-In graphdoc a plugin is simply an object that controls the content that is displayed on every page of your document.
+In graphqldoc a plugin is simply an object that controls the content that is displayed on every page of your document.

-This object should only implement the [`PluginInterface`](https://github.com/2fd/graphdoc/blob/master/lib/interface.d.ts#L12-L117).
+This object should only implement the [`PluginInterface`](https://github.com/menewman/graphqldoc/blob/master/lib/interface.d.ts#L12-L117).

 ### Make a Plugin